 It should come as no surprise then that superior businesses should trade at premium valuations as compared to the general market.
+To obtain a business valuation, it may be prudent to seek out business valuation Chicago services in order to come to a realistic figure.
 After all, it is these companies in which the market has the most faith when looking into the future.
 For example, it is easy to extrapolate that the best branded consumer goods companies – such as Unilever – will still be earning decent returns from their products 20 years from now just as they have for the previous 20.
 It is harder to be as confident about many of the other, lower quality concerns that populate the index which frankly may not even exist two decades from now.
-In practice we express this confidence in one of two ways; by using a lower equity risk premium in our DCFs (we will go as low as zero for the very best businesses) or through the application of a higher valuation multiple to a company’s earnings.
+In practice we express this confidence in one of two ways; by using a lower equity risk premium in our DCFs (we will go as low as zero for the very best businesses) or through the application of a higher valuation multiple to a company?s earnings.
 In contrast, research has shown that most investors fail to recognise the importance of a sustainable competitive advantage, unfairly penalise high quality, repeatable earnings with excessive risk premiums and low multiples.

 When looking at valuation levels of the very best businesses , it is very telling that market participants are failing to differentiate between levels of quality in this way.
 There is this long running argument that high quality business can support the higher valuations placed on them without giving up much return.